a-One-Fan/tortoise-tts-fast-oneapi/README.md

 As a reminder, you can open file explorer in your current WSL2 directory via `explorer.exe .`

-After putting the wheel in your shell's working directory, configuring your conda/venv, you should install with:
+After putting the wheel in your shell's working directory, configuring your conda, you should install with:
 ```shell
 python -m pip install --force-reinstall --no-deps thewheel.whl
 python -m pip install torch==1.13.0a0 intel_extension_for_pytorch==1.13.10+xpu -f https://developer.intel.com/ipex-whl-stable-xpu